 29. Which President objected to a Christmas tree in the White House?

-30. Why are Christmas lights used on trees?
+30. Why are lights used on trees at Christmas?

-31. How many candles are on an Advent wreath?
+31. How many candles are on a traditional Advent wreath?

 32. What do Christians associate with the wreath?

-34. What do you hang above the fireplace for Santa to stuff with goods?
+34. What do you hang above the fireplace for Santa to stuff with goodies?

 Christmas Trivia for Seniors

 It is fun to remember past Christmases and the fun we had celebrating.
-Our Christmas Trivia for Seniors is sure to remind you of your Christmas celebrations as a child and growing up in the ‘40s through the ‘90s.
+Our Christmas Trivia for Seniors is sure to remind you of celebrations from the ’40s through the ’90s.

 • In 1949, Gene Autry recorded “Rudolph the Red Nosed Reindeer.”